Chewt/chessterm/README.md

 to exit the program,
 `: flip`
 to switch perspectives between black and white
+`: engine`
+to play against the random move engine
 `: fen`
 to print the current position's FEN to the screen
 `: pgn`